Business Energy? Seriously? Yawn...

 When can I switch?

-You can only switch when you’re out of contract, and you have to give notice at the right time (unless you’re a micro business).
+You can only switch at the end of your current contract, and you’ll need to give your current supplier notice at the right time.

-If you have a 90 day notice period, give them notice 90 days from the contract end date.
-If you have a 60 days notice, give notice at -60 days.
+If you have a 90 day notice period, try and give them notice 90 days from the end date of your contract.
+If you have a 60 days notice period, give notice at -60 days.
 And so on.
+Larger businesses can only give notice within this switching window.
+Look at your current contract, renewal letter or bill to find out your notice period.

 Unless you’re a micro business; then you can give notice whenever you want!